 ‘Don’t be so hard on her, she is what she is.
 To be fair, I don’t think anyone deserves me at the moment.’

-She snatched her hand from his and he stopped himself for reaching for them again.
+She snatched her hand from his and he stopped himself from reaching for them again.

-‘Because of that scar?’
+'Because of that scar?'
 She scoffed.
-‘Are you really so vain you think it diminishes you?’
+'Are you truly so vain you think it diminishes you?'

 ‘I don’t think it’s an improvement but no, not because of that.
 War leaves much more potent scars than the visible ones.
 I was very lucky, luckier than most, but I’m too… weary to be interested in a wife or society.
 All I want is to reach Nethercote, hopefully find all is in order as my steward assures me, and do nothing but read and ride for a year.
 At least.’